Fully Autonomous AI Agents Should Not be Developed: Values Embedded in Agentic Systems

 \subsubsection{Value: Safety}

-The ethical value of safety is a primary concern in the development of Artificial General Intelligence (AGI).
-Many of the benefits and concerns with respect to safety and AGI are also relevant to AI agents.
+The ethical value of \textit{safety} encompasses multiple types, among them physical, psychological, reputational, informational, and financial.
+Physical safety of large swaths of the population is a primary concern in the development of Artificial General Intelligence (AGI) \cite{kreps2025artificial}.

-{\bf Benefit:} Robotic AI agents may help save people from bodily harm, such as agents capable of diffusing bombs, removing poisons, or operating in manufacturing or industrial settings that are hazardous environments for humans.

-{\bf Risk:} The unpredictable nature of agent actions means that seemingly safe individual operations could combine in harmful ways, creating new risks that are difficult to prevent.
-(This is similar to Instrumental Convergence and the classic paperclip maximizer problem.\footnote{\href{https://cepr.org/voxeu/columns/ai-and-paperclip-problem}{AI and the paperclip problem - CEPR}}) It can also be unclear whether an AI agent might design a process that overrides a given guardrail, or if the way a guardrail is specified inadvertently creates further problems.
-If guardrails mitigate loss of human life, such as with autonomous surgeons or missile system operation, this is a severe risk.
-Therefore, making agents more capable and efficient through broader system access, more sophisticated action chains, and reduced human oversight conflicts with safety considerations.

-Further, access to broad interfaces (for example, GUIs, as in “Action Surfaces” in \cref{tab:agent-functionalities}) and human-like behavior gives agents the ability to perform actions similar to a human user, with their same level of control, without setting off any warning systems--such as manipulating or deleting files, impersonating users on social media, or using stored credit card information to make purchases.
-Still further safety risks emerge from AI agents’ ability to interact with multiple systems and the by-design lack of human oversight for each action they may take.

-{\bf Application to agentic levels: ($\uparrow$)} Safety concerns increase with agent autonomy: As people cede control of system behavior to the system itself, human-mandated guardrails stay within the limited scope set by humans, while the agent can create more and more processes outside of them.